SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 > [!NOTE]
 > NodeJS has two LTS versions - 8 and 10.
 The current supported LTS version of NodeJS for the SharePoint Framework is 8.x and can be downloaded from https://nodejs.org/en/download/releases/.
 Notice that 9.x or 10.x versions are currently not supported with SharePoint Framework development.

+> [!NOTE]
+> I case you develop web parts for on-premises environments especially for SharePoint 2016 make sure you define the enviromental variable NODE_NO_HTTP2 = 1 otherwise the local workbench might not load.

 ### Install a code editor

 You can use any code editor or IDE that supports client-side development to build your web part, such as: